+- 9.4.2 The Council's LTP 2, covering the period April 2006 to March 2011, sets out the Council's vision for local transport and its long-term strategy for tackling transport problems within the Borough.
+A five-year implementation programme of schemes and initiatives is included, together with targets and performance indicators that will be used to monitor progress in delivering objectives.

 - 9.4.3 The Plan is structured around the four shared priorities for transport agreed between local authorities and the Government, which are:

 - Tackling congestion

 - Delivering Accessibility

 - Safer Roads and

 - Better Air Quality

-- 9.4.4 Tackling Congestion The biggest congestion problems within Halton are on the approaches to the Silver Jubilee Bridge, where up to 90,000 vehicles cross every day.
-See Section 10 for more information.
+- Tackling Congestion The biggest 9.4.4 congestion problems within Halton are on the approaches to the Silver Jubilee Bridge, where up to 90,000 vehicles cross every day.
 This bottleneck stands in the way of economic development both within the Borough and across the wider Merseyside area.

-However congestion at peak times also occurs at other key junctions, including the A56 Chester Road/A558 Eastern Expressway roundabout, the A557 approach to the M56; the Widnes Eastern Relief Road/Fiddlers Ferry Road and Kingsway/Milton Road junction of Widnes.
-There is also growing evidence that regeneration is bringing about local congestion within the town centres: this not only constrains the economy, but also impacts on air quality.
+However congestion at peak times also occurs at other key junctions, including the A56 Chester Road/A558 Eastern Expressway roundabout, the Widnes Eastern Relief Road/ Fiddlers Ferry Road and the A557 approach to M56.
+There is also growing evidence that regeneration is bringing about local congestion within the town centres.
+Congestion not only constrains the economy but also impacts on air quality.

-- 9.4.5 As highlighted in Section 11, the approval and development of the second Mersey crossing, the Mersey Gateway, will lead to significant journey time savings for cross river traffic and will enable the Silver Jubilee Bridge to cater for sustainable local travel.
+- 9.4.5 The approval and development of the second Mersey crossing, the Mersey Gateway, will lead to significant journey time savings for cross river traffic and will enable the Silver Jubilee Bridge to cater for sustainable local travel.
 A decision on the crossing is expected in the near future, but even if it gets the go ahead, it will not be completed before 2012. - 9.4.6 Delivering Accessibility The ability of people to be able to move around Halton and access services, such as schools, hospitals, work, shopping and leisure, has a big impact on their quality of life.
 The key objective is to ensure that vulnerable communities have good access to these services, which are fundamental to tackling problems of social exclusion.
 However, it is now widely recognised that accessibility problems cannot be addressed by transport authorities alone, but require close co-operation with providers and users of the services.
-The work on accessibility is being focused through Halton's Access Plan, which targets key areas for action.

 In consultation with our partners, a wide range of measures are proposed, including focused improvements to non-commercial and accessible bus services, highways network travel planning advice and publicity and facilities for cyclists and pedestrians.
 In addition, planning conditions on new developments will continue to be used to maximise opportunities to increase accessibility through sustainable travel.
-These will include use of Section 106 and Section 278 Agreements.
+These will include use of \$106 and \$278 Agreements.